runegan/jsxbin/README.md

-  -i, --input   file(s)      The file or files to convert -o, --output  file|folder  The file or folder where the converted file will be placed -v, --verbose              Show more info while running --debug                    Show even more info while running -h, --help                 Show help
+  -i, --input   file(s)      The file or files to convert -o, --output  file|folder  The file or folder where the converted file will be placed -v, --verbose              Show more info while running -p, --preserveStructure    Preserve the directory structure in output --debug                    Show even more info while running -h, --help                 Show help
 ```